matteusbarbosa/lavender/readme.md

 is now possible via the 'layout.php' config file.
 And lastly assigning composers to views is even easier with the 'composers.php' config file.

+ps. i don't do frontend besides core template files, so the project will remain completely css-free until someone PR's a nice looking skin!

 #### Entities